 Incentivizing Seed Sales Innovation

 The project incentivizes and supports Burundian and international seed companies to pilot innovations related to seed production and sales.
-The project will focus on the development of sales strategies that are tailored to farmer household requirements, including:
+The project focuses on the development of sales strategies that are tailored to farmer household requirements, including:

 - The sale of seeds in micro-packs.